TERMS & CONDITIONS

 any public area or refuse bin.
 It is the clients’ responsibility to ensure the area remains clean for the public to visit.

-35. All electrical equipment in use must have the appropriate in date PAT certification label.
+33. All electrical equipment in use must have the appropriate in-date PAT certificate which is able to be presented upon request.

 Licenses & Certification